SXNPYN/CoBreeder_for_GhostWolves/README.md

 Each group is represented by a row, which contains information on the names, IDs, and number of ghost alleles of the individuals in the pairing as well as their pairwise relatedness.
-The `Priority_Sum` column is the sum of the priority values of each individual, and can reach a maximum of 200.
+The `Priority_Sum` column is the sum of the priority values of each individual and can reach a maximum of 200.
 Note that, if priority calculations are not enabled, the cells in this column will be "N/A".

 ---

-### References
+## References

 [1] M. Forshaw et al., "Constraint Optimisation Approaches for Designing Group-Living Captive Breeding Programmes," presented at 39th Ann.
 AAAI Conf. on Artificial Intelligence, Philadelphia, Pennsylvania, USA, 2025.